-As an external, open site GeoNet has its fair-share of spam attacks.
-In an effort to battle these attacks we have a couple of mechanisms in place:
+As a public-facing and open site, GeoNet has its fair share of spam attacks.
+In an effort to battle these attacks, we have a couple of mechanisms in place:

-- We have global moderators that work diligently to remove it before it it impacts others.
+- We have global moderators that work diligently to remove it before it impacts others.

-- We have also added a spam filter to our community which helps to filter out suspicious posts.
+- We added a spam filter to our community which helps to filter out suspicious posts.

-- And we have partnered with the Esri customer account team to improve the approval process of GeoNet accounts in an effort to proactively catch spammers before they even get a chance to post.
+- We partnered with the Esri customer account team to improve the approval process of GeoNet accounts in an effort to proactively catch spammers before they even get a chance to post.

 - Everyone in the community has the ability to help us fight spam.
 When you see "spam content" you can Report Abuse directly from that content.
 This will move it out of public view and into a hidden moderation queue where we can review and take necessary action.

 One impact of adding the spam filter is that it doesn't always get it right, and some posts might end up in our moderation queue that are not spam.
 We try to approve these as quickly as possible so they appear in the community.
-The spam filter will also flag the first post of a new users, again we try to approve these as quickly as possibly, but it has been an effective way to deter spammers.
+The spam filter will also flag the first post of new users.
+Again, we try to approve these as quickly as possible, but it has been an effective way to deter spammers.